BrentGrammer/c-sharp-dotnet-7-angular-app/NOTES/Setup.md

   - `<project>\appsettings.Development.json`
   - Update logging to information: `"Microsoft.AspNetCore": "Information"` to get more info while developing

+### Hot reloading with watch doesn't work well
+- use `dotnet watch --no-hot-reload`
+  - since watch is not reliable with hot reload (causing confusing bugs)
+  - Just uses watch with file watcher and will work more reliably when making simple code updates.
+Will restart itself with another dotnet run on changes instead of hot reloading (a little slower but more reliable)

 ### global.json
 - If you need to make a project with an older dotnet sdk version or to specify the version explicitly, create a global.json
 - `dotnet new globaljson`